MEET OUR FACULTY AND STAFF

 Teachers at Noble Academy work closely with each student to adapt assignments and projects to complement individual strengths.

 Amanda Carter | Head of School

 Amanda Carter is the Head of School at Noble Academy.
 Prior to becoming the Head of School, Amanda served for three years in the role of High School Dean of Students, helping to solidify a culture of acceptance and excellence in a school that empowers students with ADHD and learning differences to pursue their highest potential within a comprehensive, supportive educational environment.
 Prior to coming to Noble Academy, she worked at the Lawrence School in Ohio, which has a similar focus as Noble Academy, as the Dean of Campus Life.
 In her free time she enjoys being a nationally rated competitive gymnastics judge, spending time with her family and friends, and reading.
-Amanda earned a bachelor’s degree in Public Administration from Miami University (OH) as well as a master's degree in Non-Profit Management from Kent State University and a Certificate in School Management and Leadership from Harvard.
+Amanda earned a bachelor’s degree in Public Administration from Miami University (OH), a master's degree in Non-Profit Management from Kent State University and a Certificate in School Management and Leadership from Harvard.

 Jan Linder received her bachelor’s degree from Elon University in Business Administration and Accounting.
 She went on to receive her master’s degree in Accounting from Appalachian State University and a Certificate in Nonprofit Management from Duke University.
 Her extensive financial background working in nonprofits, retail, manufacturing and service industries brings a wealth of financial knowledge to Noble Academy.
 In her free time, she founded and manages a nonprofit, Bingo Pet Hospice, specializing in the care of aging pets.